iamprashantjain/pdf_scraping/README.md

 # pdf_scraping
-In this project I've demonstrated scraping from a pdf file
+In this project I've demonstrated scraping data from a pdf file & in the second file, I've showed extracting data from javascript enabled website.